Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks

-The gradient of the loss with respect to the weights can be propagated through the networks' layers using the chain rule.
-The optimization objective for the discriminator is to maximize its accuracy for the correct classification of $\phi$ and $\hat{\phi}$ as real or fake.
-The generator is trained to produce samples that cause false positive predictions of the discriminator, thereby producing an estimate $P(\hat{\phi})$ of the true target distribution $P(\phi)$.
-Sampling latent variables $z$ then corresponds to sampling from this approximated distribution.
-The two networks play a zero-sum non-cooperative game, and the model is said to converge when they reach a so-called Nash equilibrium.
+The gradient of the loss with respect to the weights is calculated using automatic differentiation, and then backpropagated through both networks by the chain rule.
+In intuitive terms, the optimization objective for the discriminator is to maximize its accuracy for the correct classification of $\phi$ and $G(z)$ as real or fake.
+Simultaneously, the generator is trained to produce samples that cause false positive predictions of the discriminator, thereby approximating the true target distribution $P(\phi)$.
+The two networks play a zero-sum non-cooperative game, and the model is said to converge when they reach so-called Nash equilibrium.

 This entails the fundamental difference and possible advantage of this method compared to traditional Monte Carlo sampling.
 Since $P(z)$ is commonly chosen to be a simple multi-variate uniform or Gaussian distribution, candidate configurations drawn from a properly equilibrated generator are by construction statistically independent.
 This is because the $z$ are sampled i.i.d.\ and the resulting field configurations are not calculated as consecutive elements of a traditional Markov chain.